uptonking/note4yaoo/lib-db-pouch-couch-community-stars.md

   - And, you may use replication to manually sync your data with other couchdb cluster (or single node setup).
   - Replication protocol is being used by other databases like [PouchDB] to sync CouchDB database on your Browser's IndexedDB (internally used by PouchDB).
   - Using replication you can also sync only limited (selected through query) documents, instead of full database.

+- 🔁 Replication and sync are the same thing.
+CouchDB doesn’t care if it is server to server, server to client, or cluster node to cluster node.
+It is all internally compatible.
+-
+-
+-
+-
+-
+-
+-
+-
+-

 # discuss
 - ##